DamienGilliard/Referee/README.md

 # Installation

-An installation guide will be available once the main branch is functional, but in the mean time we can state that this code is developped on ubuntu 20.04 and that the following submodules are used:
+An installation guide will be available once the main branch is functional, but in the mean time we can state that this code is developped on ubuntu 20.04, and that the [INSTALL.md](INSTALL.md) contains installation instructions that should work fine, but are subject to change.
-- pcl